hashicorp/terraform-provider-azurerm/website/docs/r/data_migration_service.html.markdown

 The following arguments are supported:

-* `location` - (Required) The Azure region of the operation.
+* `name` - (Required) Specify the name of the data migration service.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) Name of the resource group.
+* `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-* `name` - (Required) Name of the service.
+* `resource_group_name` - (Required) Name of the resource group in which to create the data migration service.
 Changing this forces a new resource to be created.

-* `virtual_subnet_id` - (Required) The ID of the virtual subnet resource to which the service should be joined.
+* `virtual_subnet_id` - (Required) The ID of the virtual subnet resource to which the data migration service should be joined.
 Changing this forces a new resource to be created.

-* `sku_name` - (Required) The sku name of the service.
+* `sku_name` - (Required) The sku name of the data migration service.
+Currently only one of "Premium_4vCores", "Standard_1vCores", "Standard_2vCores", "Standard_4vCores" is allowed.
 Changing this forces a new resource to be created.

 * `kind` - (Optional) The resource kind.
 Only 'Cloud' (the default) is supported.
 Changing this forces a new resource to be created.

-* `delete_running_tasks` - (Optional) When destroy the resource, delete it even if it contains running tasks.

-* `tags` - (Optional) Resource tags.
+* `tags` - (Optional) A mapping of tags to assigned to the resource.

 ## Attributes Reference